The Art of the One-on-One Meeting

 3.1 Three powerful templates for effective one-on-one meetings

-We analyzed the habits and practices of the world’s best managers and created three research-backed templates that you can alternate depending on each employee’s preference:
+We analyzed the habits and practices of the world’s best managers and created three research-backed one-on-one meeting templates that you can alternate depending on each employee’s preference:

 - The 90/10 format